-http://www.csuohio.edu/childcare/
+http://csunew.csuohio.edu/services/childcare/

-Open since August of 2007, the CSU Child Development Center is located at 2428 Chester Avenue, housed within the University's Recreation Center.
-The Child Development Center, managed by the YMCA of Greater Cleveland, has been providing high-quality, affordable, on-site child care to give families peace of mind while working or going to school.
-Fulland part-time child care services are available to CSU students, faculty and staff who are parents or legal guardians of children ages six weeks to 5 years.
+Now open, at 2428 Chester Avenue housed within the University's Recreation Center The CSU Child Development Center has been providing high-quality, affordable, on-site child care since the grand opening in August.
+Full- and part-time child care services are available to CSU students, faculty and staff who are parents or legal guardians of children ages six weeks to 12 years.
 Enrollment preference will be given to CSU students.
+The Center has expanded hours of operation to also include evening class care from 5:30pm-10:00pm.
 The program offers care, supervision and early education of children, and will ensure the optimal physical, social, emotional and intellectual development of each child based on the standards set forth by the National Association for the Education of Young Children accreditation system.